bixb922/crank-organ/doc-software/README.md

 # Purpose
-The purpose of this software is to power a microcontroller (see schematic in this repository) enabling it to play music on a crank organ.
+The purpose of this software is to power a microcontroller (see schematic in this repository) enabling it to play music in MIDI format on a crank organ

 # Features